-- 9. Current leasing standards treat the physical item that is leased-the machinery in this example-as either wholly an asset of the lessee (under a finance lease) or wholly an asset of the lessor (under an operating lease). - 10.
-The rights that a lessee obtains under a lease contract are different than the rights obtained through outright ownership of the machinery.
-In some leases, the rights obtained are similar to ownership rights, but they are usually not exactly the same.
-In other leases the rights are very different than ownership rights but the lessee, nevertheless, has rights that meet the definition of an asset. - 11.
-The right of use model reflects the fact that in all leases the lessee is granted some rights over the item that is the subject of the lease. - 12.
+- 10. Current leasing standards treat the physical item that is leased-the machinery in this example-as either wholly an asset of the lessee (under a finance lease) or wholly an asset of the lessor (under an operating lease). - 11.
+The rights that a lessee obtains under a lease contract are different from the rights obtained through outright ownership of the machinery.
+In some leases, the contractual rights obtained are similar to ownership (or property) rights, but they are usually not exactly the same.
+In other leases the rights are very different from ownership rights but the lessee, nevertheless, has rights that meet the definition of an asset. - 12.
+The right of use model reflects the fact that in all leases the lessee is granted some rights over the item that is the subject of the lease. - 13.
 The right of use model recognises as an asset of the lessee only those rights the lessee has actually obtained under the lease agreement, which are generally less than the full rights of ownership of the machinery.
-For a five year lease of an item of machinery, the right that is acquired is the right to use the machinery for five years, which may be significantly less than its total estimated economic life.
+For a five year lease of an item of machinery, the right that is acquired is the right to use the machinery for five years, which may be significantly less than its total estimated economic life. - 14.
+Under the lease the lessee obtains a bundle of rights that may be considered similar to the rights of outright ownership-for example, a lease for the full estimated economic life of the machinery-the asset that is recognised by the lessee will be very similar to, but not exactly the same as, the asset that an owner would recognise.
+However, where the rights are substantially different from those of an owner, the recognised asset will be very different from that recognised by an owner.
+Nevertheless, there is no cut-off point at which the rights fail to qualify as an asset-the asset recognised is merely "smaller" if the rights of use are less.